Trauma Counseling and Post-traumatic stress

 Treating Post-traumatic Stress

-In treating individuals, couples and families who have undergone trauma, we usually use a combination of solutions-focused counselling, Cognitive Behavioural Therapy (CBT), Relaxation Training and Eye movement desensitization and Reprocessing (EMDR)
+In treating individuals, couples and families who have undergone trauma, we usually use a combination of solutions-focused counseling, Cognitive Behavioral Therapy (CBT), Relaxation Training and Eye movement desensitization and Reprocessing (EMDR)